rsainir/SecurityOperations/awesome-ctf-cheatsheet-master/readme.md

 ### Elliptic Curve Cryptography
 <a href="https://www.codecogs.com/eqnedit.php?latex=y^{2}=x^{3}&plus;ax&plus;b" target="_blank"><img src="https://latex.codecogs.com/gif.latex?y^{2}=x^{3}&plus;ax&plus;b" title="y^{2}=x^{3}+ax+b" /></a>

+The Discrete Logarithm Problem (ECDL):

+Given points P, Q ∈ E(Fq), find an integer a, if it exists, such that Q = aP

+Many algorithms exist for very specific cases to crack the Discrete Logarithm Problem.

 ### Caesar Cipher

 If there is word `caesar` in the question or hint, it can be a substitution cipher.